 “I would like to be known as a person who is concerned about freedom and equality and justice and prosperity for all people.”

 Linda has been with Grandma’s House since 1992.
 She volunteered as a bookkeeper in those early years and was hired in that position part-time a few years back.
 When our Volunteer Coordinator/Office Manager position came open it was a perfect fit for her.
 Linda is now a Program Assistant assisting with anything that needs done.
 Linda is also a teacher and is more than willing to tutor our young mothers if they are struggling in school.
 She has many years of experience with our population and presents a calm and secure presence for them.
 Linda is also a member of NOVA, Network of Volunteer Administrators.

-With a background in Social Services and a grandmother of 5 grandchildren this was a perfect fit for her.
+With a background in Social Services, a mother of three and a grandmother of 5 this was a perfect fit for her.
 She has been a volunteer in the community for over 26 years putting on the annual Toy Run for children and working with Veterans.
 You could say she has come full circle being a young homeless mother herself to working and caring for young mothers and their babies at Grandma’s House.

 “To the world you may be one person; but to one person you may be the world.”